cisprague/dubins/README.md

 Your `solution` function should implement a robotic planning method, with the use of the attributes and methods of `Car`, to produce a sequence of steering angles and times at which they're executed, that would drive the car successfully in accordance to the previously detailed tasks.

-Note that obstacles, origin position, and target position are randomised upon initialisation of `Car`, so each received `car` is different.
+Note that obstacles, origin position, and target position are randomised upon initialisation of `Car`, so each `car` is different.

 ## Guidance